TL;DR: What if money and time are the same resource, just stored in different containers?

 Assets are time machines.

 A product lets you build once and sell ten thousand times – one burst of stored time, exponentially discharged.
-An investment goes further: your capital compounds while you sleep, the one employee that never calls in sick.
+An investment compounds while you sleep.
 Assets decouple your inputs from your outputs.

 Instead of trading time for money, you build a system that harvests value.
 You stop watering the hourly wage and start planting the orchard.

 The IKEA Test

-But wait.
-Before you outsource everything to “buy back your time”: are you actually saving time, or just wasting money?
+But before outsourcing everything to “buy back your time”: are you actually saving time, or just wasting money?

 The IKEA Test is a decision filter: before outsourcing any task, ask whether the time you’d spend doing it yourself is labor (costs you) or leisure (rewards you).
 If it’s leisure, keep it.
 If it’s labor, buy it back.